Unseeable8710/NoteRibbon/README.md

 ## about

-i created noteribbon on march 23 2025 because i wanted a much cleaner user interface for the palettes that noteflight uses in the score editor. i wanted to make a ui that made sense so i went with a ribbon (a type of ui made of tabs and toolbars) similar to what you would see in office apps and the file explorer in windows 8 8.1 and 10.
+i created noteribbon on march 23 2025 because i wanted a much cleaner user interface for the palettes that noteflight uses in the score editor. i didnt like the messy score palette and i wanted to make a ui that made sense so i went with a ribbon (a type of ui made of tabs and toolbars) similar to what youd see in office apps and the file explorer in windows 8, 8.1, and 10

 ## download